 We’ll listen to your story, provide you with free legal advice, and help you understand your options for moving forward in a free initial consultation.
 Contact us today to consult with a member of our trusted personal injury law firm.

-Common Types of Personal Injuries in Berne, Indiana
+What Are Common Types of Personal Injuries in Berne, Indiana?

-The personal injury lawyers at Truitt Law Offices are prepared to handle legal issues involving any types of personal injuries, including the following common examples:
+The personal injury lawyers at Truitt Law Offices are prepared to handle legal issues involving any type of personal injury, including the following common examples:

 - Motor vehicle accidents – Millions of people suffer serious harm in car accidents, truck wrecks, and motorcycle crashes every year.
 If you were injured in a motor vehicle accident, you could potentially recover compensation from an insurance claim or personal injury lawsuit.